NewsLocal NewsWestern Montana News

 Polson Police Department awarded with a grant to bolster public safety

-The City of Polson's population doubles during tourism season compared to off season, so to help with pubic safety a message board and two speed trailers will be coming to town
+Polson's population doubles during tourism season, so to help with pubic safety a message board and two speed trailers will be coming to town.

 Posted

-"There's a lot of people just kind of wandering around in the community, and especially in the height of tourist season, people might not necessarily know where they're going," said Carol Lynn Lapotka, owner of handMADE Montana along Main street.
+"There's a lot of people just kind of wandering around in the community, and especially in the height of tourist season, people might not necessarily know where they're going," said Carol Lynn Lapotka who owns handMADE Montana along Main Street.

 "Traffic in the summertime is significantly more and a lot of the people that are driving through, like on Highway 93, just expect that you can just go fast throughout all of town and don't realize that there's a lot of foot traffic that happens downtown to the different parks," Lapotka said.
 "Crossing Highway 93 can be a bit dangerous during those busy times of the year when someone isn't familiar with kind of our local traffic speeds."

-In the off season, such as fall and winter, Polson has around 6,500 people.
-In the summer though, it's population more than doubles to 14,000, according to Polson Police Chief George Simpson.
-But as Chief Simpson said, the population may increase — but the resources do not.
+During the off-season, such as fall and winter, Polson has around 6,500 people but in the summer the population more than doubles to 14,000, according to Polson Police Chief George Simpson.

 "People forget about those pedestrians, particularly in school zones," Chief Simpson said.
 "I mean these are children, right, that are here, or their caregiver, their parents, that's dropping them off, picking them up, or school bus stops.
 People tend to speed through those intersections, and they just don't think or take the extra second to realize 'well, wait, school is in session, there's children around,' right, that the speed limit has changed."